Emanuele98/CCU_WiFiMesh/README.md

 ## Summary

+WiFi Mesh Network Performance Test Results are highlighting a a very low latency boosted by WiFi 6 capabilities of the ESP32-C6 devices.
+The network demonstrated robust performance with no packet loss and stable throughput in both transmission and reception.
+The throughput is far from the theoretical maximum of WiFi 6 (ESP32-C6) due to the limitations of the microcontroller and the overhead introduced by the mesh networking protocol.
+The processing powerer of the MCU was found to be the bottleneck in this setup, limiting the achievable throughput.

+To be noted: occasional spikes in RTT were observed, which could be attributed to environmental factors or temporary interference, or just due to the high throughput stressing the capabilities of the microcontroller.
+Occasional RTT spikes reached up to 50-80 ms.

 - **Total Throughput**: 13.18 Mbps (bidirectional)
 - **Average Latency**: 3.11 ms
 - **Packet Loss Rate**: 0% (0/11706 packets)